phibronotchi-beep/David-Sproule-s-Inventions/README.md

 **Document Creation Date: January 02, 2026**
 **Inventor: David Sproule (@Phibronotchi on X)**
-**Purpose**: This unified document serves as a comprehensive archive of my original inventions—Phyllotactic Neural Meshing (PNM), Golden-Angle Fractal Antenna Array (GAFAA), and PhiKey (Geometric Lattice Security Protocol).
+**Purpose**: This unified document serves as a comprehensive archive of my original inventions—Phyllotactic Neural Meshing (PNM), Golden-Angle Fractal Antenna Array (GAFAA), and PhiKey (Golden Lattice Security Protocol).
 It establishes my ownership through timestamps, prior art disclosures, and detailed development records.
 Designed for quick upload to GitHub as a README.md or PDF, it includes concepts, theories, designs, math derivations, code snippets, fabrication instructions, testing protocols, patent strategies, and gifting plans.
 These inventions stem from my independent research into biomimetic patterns (inspired by nature's golden-angle spirals and fractal scaling), aimed at advancing brain interfaces, communications, and security for humanity's benefit.
 No prior art matches found in searches (USPTO, Google Patents, Espacenet as of Jan 02, 2026).

 **Ownership Proof & Prior Art Establishment**:
 - **Conception Timestamps**: PNM – December 2025; GAFAA – December 2025; PhiKey – January 2026 (this doc serves as dated record).